-How will Colorado’s new plastic bag fee impact your life?
-The answer is blowing in the wind.
+How will Colorado’s new bag fee impact your life?
+Just look to the cities that already have bag charges.

 “We have already implemented signage in-store to help educate customers on the bag fee legislation and will also be increasing the number of reusable bags available for purchase,” Trowbridge said.

-A 2020 review by Steamboat of the first year of its local plastic bag fee found a similar 85% drop in plastic bag use from the previous average.
+A 2020 review by Steamboat Springs of the first year of its local plastic bag fee found a similar 85% drop in plastic bag use from the previous average.

 Staff estimated Steamboat shoppers used about 580,000 bags in a year once the fee began, down sharply from 3.8 million bags used in previous years.
 The fee also generated about $74,000 for the city’s Waste Reduction and Recycling Account, which was used to educate people about reusable bags and to implement two other waste reduction and recycling projects.

 Coloradans shouldn’t discount the new local and state laws’ impact on their beloved outdoor surroundings, Moorman said.
 When the deep freeze blew down from Wyoming on Wednesday afternoon, there were fewer plastic bags on the loose to blow around Colorado cities, and there will be far fewer next year.